-The Iowa History Center to proud to introduce our three inaugural Iowa History Center Scholars: Brandon Herring, Madison Wirth, and Robert Lyons.
+The Iowa History Center is proud to introduce our three inaugural Iowa History Center Scholars: Brandon Herring, Madison Wirth, and Robert Lyons.

 Madison Wirth is a freshman from Dallas Center-Grimes.
 She plans on majoring in both History and Education with the goal of becoming a high school history teacher upon graduation.
 In high school, Madison’s favorite subjects were AP U.S. History and AP U.S. Government, which led to her desire to become a history teacher.
 In high school, her interests outside of academic and history were mainly competitive soccer and reading.